C-Lodder/joomla-update-checker/README.md

 3. Open the following URL in Firefox > `about:debugging`
 4. Click **Load Temporary Add-on**
 5. Navigate to the directory of the extension you downloaded (you can select any file in the directory)
-6. Visit your site
+6. Visit your Joomla! website
-7. Open up your browser console
+7. Open the extension and click "Detect"

 -------------------------------